Pakistan Railways: Restructuring

 In March 2010, the Pakistani government announced plans to privatise Pakistan Railways and split it into four businesses focusing on passenger operations, freight, infrastructure and manufacturing.
-In February 2010, "Unbundling" was proposed the previous month, with activities being outsourced, privatised, or operated separately.
+In February 2010, "unbundling" was proposed the previous month, with activities being outsourced, privatised, or operated separately.
 However, complete privatisation has been ruled out.

 Public-private partnership

 Pakistan Railways has faced financial and management crisis, and has met with private operators.
 Several trains are a public-private partnership.
-The Pakistan Business Express Train made its first run on 3 February 2012, and the Shalimar Express resumed operation on 25 February of that year.
+The Pakistan Business Express train made its first run on 3 February 2012, and the Shalimar Express resumed operation on 25 February of that year.

+In July 2025, Pakistan Railways once again issued tenders to outsource operations of 11 passenger trains to the private sector, including Hazara Express, Millat Express, and Thal Express.
+However, this move follows a failed earlier attempt, where only two bids were received—both for a single train, Shalimar Express while the rest saw no interest.
+The renewed effort highlights the dire financial state of Pakistan Railways and the broader economic crisis, as even private firms remain unwilling to invest in the ailing national transport system.

-China-Pakistan Economic Corridor
+China–Pakistan Economic Corridor

 China is involved in the development of Pakistan Railways, and has been increasing its stake in Pakistan's communications sector.
 Freight and passenger service make up 50 percent of the railway's total revenue.
 Pakistan Railways carries 65 million passengers annually and operates 228 mail, express and passenger trains daily.
 It introduced new mail and express trains between major terminals from 2003 to 2005.
 The railway has entered developmental agreements with Chinese rail companies.
 In 2001, Pakistan Railways signed a $91.89 million contract with China National Machinery Import and Export Corporation to manufacture 175 high-speed passenger coaches.
 The project was funded by Exim Bank of China on a supplier-credit basis.
 Forty passenger coaches have been received, and 105 were scheduled to be assembled in Pakistan Railways' carriage factory.
-The coaches are in use on Pakistan Railways' Rawalpindi-Lahore-Karachi, Lahore-Faisalabad and Rawalpindi-Quetta mail and express trains.
+The coaches are in use on Pakistan Railways' Rawalpindi–Lahore–Karachi, Lahore–Faisalabad and Rawalpindi–Quetta mail and express trains.
 The manufacturing kits for the remaining 30 coaches have been received, and 12 are assembled.
-The technology transfer for the coaches was obtained from China's Chang Chun Car Company.
+The technology transfer for the coaches was obtained from China's Changchun Car Company.

 Pakistan Railways purchased 69 locomotives, 15 of which are in use by the railway, as part of a 2003 agreement with China.
 The remaining 54 are scheduled to be built at Pakistan Railways' locomotive factory.
 The Chinese locomotives are 37 percent less expensive than European locomotives.
-Although some Pakistani observers have criticised faulty locomotives purchased by Pakistan Railways from Dongfang Electric of China, the railway decided to purchase 45 more 2,000-3,000-horsepower locomotives from Dongfang.
+Although some Pakistani observers have criticised faulty locomotives purchased by Pakistan Railways from Dongfang Electric of China, the railway decided to purchase 45 more 2,000–3,000-horsepower locomotives from Dongfang.
 The company is willing to redesign the 30 delivered locomotives, strengthening their underframes and reducing their weight below 140 tons each.
 The Beijing Research and Design Institute is committed to provide 300 rail cars to Pakistan Railways.